Fire and rescue services

 We continue to advise:

-Do not travel to Mali due to the high risk of terrorist attacks and kidnapping.
+Do not travel to Mali due to the dangerous security situation and the threat of terrorism and kidnapping.

 Do not travel to Mali.

-Do not travel to Mali due to the high risk of terrorist attack and kidnapping.
+Do not travel to Mali due to the dangerous security situation and the threat of terrorism and kidnapping.

 See Safety.